Lazar Komarčić

-Lazar Komarčić (Serbian Cyrillic: Лазар Комарчић; 9 January 1839 – 9 January 1909) was a Serbian pioneer science-fiction writer who today has a wide influence on the literary avant-garde and on surrealism.
-He was a novelist, playwright and best known for his profound influence on what was to become later the literary genres of science fiction and crime novels.
-He was the most widely read author during the second half of the nineteenth and the turn of the century, according to literary critic Jovan Skerlić.
-Science fiction and crime novel writing at the beginning of the 20th century was not considered a literary pursuit and as time passed he was forgotten until the 1970s when his works were revived.
+Lazar Komarčić (Лазар Комарчић; 9 January 1839 – 9 January 1909) was a Serbian pioneering science fiction writer who has had a wide influence on the literary avant-garde and on surrealism.
+He was a novelist and playwright and was best known for his profound influence on what was to become later the literary genres of science fiction and crime novels.
+He was the most widely read author during the second half of the 19th and early 20th centuries, according to literary critic Jovan Skerlić.
+Science fiction and crime novel-writing at the beginning of the 20th century was not considered a literary pursuit, and as time passed he was forgotten until the 1970s when his works were revived.
 He was a contemporary of Jules Verne, Camille Flammarion, and H. G. Wells.